 The site has an exposed coastal setting and can be subject to strong winds which require to be considered alongside the proximity to the sea and impact of wave impact and flood risk.
-Proposals are being developed for a marina extension to be developed from Montgomerie Pier, and the design solution for the site and sea wall will consider the impact its intended use, including soil contaminant maximum concentration criteria to meet land of that marina extension in reducing wave impact/action should it proceed

-Locations of external spaces, sports facilities in particular, will need to be carefully considered.
+Proposals are being developed for a marina extension to be developed from Montgomerie Pier, and the design solution for the site and sea wall will consider the impact of that marina extension in reducing wave impact/action should it proceed Locations of external spaces, sports facilities in particular, will need to be carefully considered.